EricChoii/COVID-19_Self_Checker/README.md

 - others (e.g., unit settings, load/save user data, etc.)

 ### Locations Data
-You might edit "locations.txt" to apply new testing locations.
+You might want to edit "locations.txt" for new testing locations.

 The format of writing locations as follows:
 - The very first line: # locations